-As the temperature at the hot junction changes, it creates a thermal gradient between the hot and cold junctions which generates an electron flow and a resultant electromotive force (EMF), measured in Millivolts.
+As the temperature changes at the hot junction, it creates a thermal gradient between the hot and cold junctions which generates an electron flow and a resultant electromotive force (EMF), measured in Millivolts.
 Thus a thermocouple provides an EMF output and the voltage measured at the ends of the conductors is a function of the temperature difference along the conductor length.
-This effect was discovered by TJ Seebeck in 1822 and is known as The Seebeck Effect.
+This principle or effect was discovered by TJ Seebeck in 1822 and is known as The Seebeck Effect.

 When used with a temperature instrument, the cold junction is electronically referenced to 0ºC and a formula is applied to the millivolt signal, which is then be converted to °C or °F, using instrumentation.
+A thermocouple can also be connected to a transmitter to provide a 4 to 20mA current for standard process instrumentation.
 For a more detailed explanation of how a thermocouple works, please see our Thermocouple Theory page.

 What are the various thermocouple types?

-There are several different thermocouple calibration types (K Type thermocouples, J Type, T Type, N Type, R Type etc) each with different characteristics and covering various temperature ranges.
+There are several different thermocouple calibration types (K Type Chromel / Alumel thermocouples, type J, type T, type N, R Type etc) each with different characteristics and covering various temperature ranges.
 Type K is one the most popular thermocouples used in industrial applications, due to its versatility and wide temperature range, T type thermocouples are generally preferred in applications below 0ºC and Type R thermocouples are preferred in furnace thermocouple applications.
 A detailed list of the different thermocouple types, thermocouple colour codes and other characteristics can be found here.
 Please click here for information and details on thermocouple codes.

 What is the maximum temperature for a thermocouple?